-Silk is based on the open-source WebKit engine -- the same that powers Google's Chrome and Apple's Safari -- and takes a different tack than rivals like those, Microsoft's Internet Explorer and Mozilla's Firefox.
+Silk is based on the open-source WebKit engine -- the same that powers Google's Chrome and Apple's Safari -- but takes a different tack than these and other rivals like Microsoft's Internet Explorer and Mozilla's Firefox.
 By default, Silk will connect to Amazon's cloud service, which will handle much of the work of composing Web pages, pre-rendering and pre-fetching content, and squeezing the size of page components.
 That, said Amazon, will speed up browsing and let low-powered processors like those in the Fire render sites faster than other mobile browsers and devices.

 But routing user traffic that way prompted some security and privacy experts to question Amazon's move weeks ago.

 EFF, which declined to comment in detail last month, today said it had had questions, too, and had asked Amazon numerous questions about Silk's behavior and what data the giant online retailer will collect.

 High on the EFF's list was how Silk will handle encrypted traffic to sites using SSL (secure socket layer) certificates and the HTTPS protocol.

 "They made it very clear that they absolutely aren't 'man-in-the-middling,'" said Auerbach, referring to a term that describes intercepting traffic between a browser and a destination website.

 Amazon's director of Silk development, Jon Jenkins, told EFF that "secure web page requests (SSL) are routed directly from the Kindle Fire to the origin server and do not pass through Amazon's EC2 servers," according to a blog that Auerbach published earlier today.